vavuthu/itr/README.md

   itr [flags]

 Flags:
-  -c, --config_dir string                 path to external configuration files that are passed to test framework -d, --disruptive-testcases string       Path to disruptive test cases to run -m, --email string                      email to send reports -e, --execution string                  how to execute the test cases
+  -c, --config-dir string                 path to external configuration files that are passed to test framework -d, --disruptive-testcases string       Path to disruptive test cases to run -m, --email string                      email to send reports -e, --execution string                  how to execute the test cases